bradduthie/RandomMatrixStability/notebook/PLoS_Compu_reviews.md

 Response to Reviewer 2 specific comment 4
 --------------------------------------------------------------------------------

-Reviewer 2 states that the numerical results both do not produce substantial evidence for the manuscript's conclusions (sentence 1), but also acknowledges an increase in stability ("at best around 2-3%"; sentence 2).
+Reviewer 2 states that the numerical results both do not produce substantial evidence for the manuscript's conclusions (sentence 1), but also acknowledges an increase in stability ("at best around 2-3%"; sentence 2 -- the attached figures replicating my analysis were much appreciated).
 Technically this is a contradiction, so I interpret the reviewer to mean that, while stability does in fact increase, the actual magnitude of this increase is not large enough to be interesting.
+While I agree that the effect here is modest, I would argue that it is an important effect to recognise when considering whether or not complex systems are predicted to be stable, and one that has very broad implications that might affect any complex system (i.e., not just ecological communities).

+I disagree that the unstable matrices are typically more unstable when $\gamma \neq 1$.

 Reviewer 3